So you’ve finally taken the plunge.

 The biggest thing that made the difference between my previous two failed stores and this one actually getting results was that I took the time to find out where my audience hung out.

 Instead of blindly jumping into one marketing platform and emptying my pockets, I spent hours doing market research beforehand and tried to find magazines, community pages and the key celebrities that dominated my niche.
 For this first product, there were a handful of Instagram influencers and I simply tapped into them.
+So one of my dropshipping secrets was to grow an Instagram audience first.

 “Never spend money before doing some digging into markets.”